MBACP (accred) | ACTO member | Support for adults & couples

 As an experienced counsellor I can offer you a safe, confidential space where we can look at and make sense of whatever is troubling you.

-I have been running my private practice since 2011 and have seen many different people of all ages.
+I have been running my private practice since 2011 where I have seen many different adults of all ages.

 My qualifications include: